PhoenixFirePop/MP-Making-A-Game-Take2/README.md

 # MP-Making-A-Game-Take2
-Attempt 2 - Reattempt making a game using a different concept - platformer
+Attempt 2 - Making a game using a platformer-type concept